snoozeweb/snooze/doc/05_Rules.md

 Add, modify or delete fields from a Record.

-Records have to match the Rule's condition in order to being processed.
+Records have to match a Rule's conditions in order to being processed.

 Rules are very useful to analyze incoming Records and add infos that were not in the original log.